Remote Control for programmable displays by MKT Systemtechnik

 During normal operation, there are no CAN identifiers "reserved" for the remote control function, to avoid conflicts with the (unknown!) existing network.

-Most of the remotely controllable terminals use a high voltage programming mode to enter a passive remote control state.
-For example, a certain terminal rated for 24 Volts continuous supply voltage may tolerate temporary operation at 31 Volts (please consult the datasheet or hardware manual of your terminal for details).
+Some remotely controllable devices (especially those without a keyboard) use a high voltage programming mode to enter a passive remote control state.
+For example, a certain device (e.g. MKT-View) rated for 24 Volts continuous supply voltage may tolerate temporary operation at 31 Volts (please consult the datasheet or hardware manual of your terminal for details).

-If the terminal detects the high voltage programming voltage for a sufficiently long time (usually a few seconds; hardware dependent), it opens a popup window showing something like
+If the device detects the high voltage programming voltage for a sufficiently long time (usually a few seconds; hardware dependent), it opens a popup window showing something like

 ProgMode !